tonyc/open890/README.md

 ## Installation from source

+These instructions assume a basic knowledge of Linux/Unix and command-line tools.

+open890 is currently supported under Linux, or Linux-like operating systems.
+You can also run it in Windows 10 if you have [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed.

 You will need Elixir (and thus, erlang) and NodeJS installed, particularly if you are either developing features for open890, or using a non-binary (e.g. source) release.